-- 5.2.1 It is essential that this Neighbourhood Plan (the LNP) is read as a whole document.
-All policies should be read alongside all other relevant policies in the LNP.
-This means that any proposal should be assessed and considered in accordance with the LNP as a whole. - 5.2.2 Before each policy, under the policy title, is a section of explanatory text.
+- 5.2.1 The Neighbourhood Plan (LNP) is part of the Development Plan along with the policies of the Local Plan and Core Strategy.
+Policies in the LNP will be used alongside other development plan policies to determine planning applications. - 5.2.2 Before each policy, under the policy title, is a section of explanatory text.
 This text consists of descriptive and explanatory matter in respect of the policies.
 The text is relevant to the interpretation of each policy to which it relates.
 Although the supporting text is not policy, it does assist with clarifying what the policy is trying to achieve, and the intention of that policy.